 In the last two months my teeth have deteriorated dramatically.
 The dental cost so far is over €5,000.
 That is more than my monthly survival budget.
-The damage is not from neglect.
 I brush, I floss, I have done both consistently for years.
-The damage is from stomach acid that should not be where it is, and the reason it is where it is connects all the way back to the medications and supplements I take to keep myself functional in a country that has refused to make any other accommodation.
+The damage comes from stomach acid that should not be where it is, and the reason it is where it is connects all the way back to the medications I take to keep myself functional in a country that has refused to make any other accommodation.

-This article is about that connection.
-It is also about something a neurodivergent life in a neurotypical world makes you understand directly: damage shows up in places no one tracks, and what is visible from outside is not what is happening to the body inside.
+A neurodivergent life in a neurotypical world makes you understand this directly: what is visible from outside is not what is happening to the body inside.
 From outside, I look like someone managing.
 From inside, the managing is itself a cascade of harm.
 The institutional letters that decide my disability, my residency, my recognition see only the surface.
-The surface is not the body.

 What I take, and why